okjason-source/Billionaire-Mindset/README.md

 const getBuyBatchSize = (maxAffordable, price) => {
     // Calculates reasonable batch sizes for buying
-    // Ensures bot doesn't spend all its money at once if (maxAffordable <= 10) return maxAffordable;
+    // Ensures bot doesn't spend all its capital at once if (maxAffordable <= 10) return maxAffordable;
     if (maxAffordable <= 50) return Math.ceil(maxAffordable * 0.8);
     if (maxAffordable <= 200) return Math.ceil(maxAffordable * 0.5);